llvm/www-template/README.md

 - `params.logo`: The logo for the site.
 - `params.navbar_logo`: The logo for the navbar.
 - `params.subtitle`: The subtitle for the site.
+- `params.banner`: The banner configuration.
+  - `visible`: true or false, whether the banner is visible.
+  - `description`: The description for the banner.
+  - `button_text`: The text for the button in the banner.
+  - `url`: The URL for the button in the banner.
 - `params.hero_section_buttons`: The buttons displayed in the hero section.
   - `title`: The title of the button.
   - `url`: The URL for the button.